apache/parquet-java/README.md

 * Column stats
 * Delta encoding
 * Index pages
-* Java Vector API support
+* Java Vector API support (experimental)

 ## Java Vector API support
+`The feature is experimental and is currently not part of the parquet distribution`.
 Parquet-MR has supported Java Vector API to speed up reading, to enable this feature:
 * Java 17+, 64-bit
 * Requiring the CPU to support instruction sets: